Sports in Washington, D.C.: Running

+Volleyball

+Washington, DC will be represented by a new professional women's volleyball team as part of Major League Volleyball beginning in 2027.
+The team name and home field for the team have yet to be announced.

 Esports

-The Washington Justice compete in the Overwatch League (OWL) as part of the West region.
-The team was founded in 2018.
+The Washington Justice competed in the Overwatch League (OWL) as part of the West region.
+The team was founded in 2018 and ceased operation after the 2023 season.

 The Washington Wizards host the Wizards District Gaming esports team as part of the NBA 2K League.
 Wizards District Gaming won the 5v5 championship in 2020 and 2021.

+Quadball

+The Washington Admirals has founded and joined in the league of Major League Quadball in 2015.

 Sports media

 The Washington, D.C. area's regional sports television network, Monumental Sports Network, is based in Washington.
 The Capitals and Wizards air their games on this network.
 The network also has shows focused on the Commanders.

-The Nationals play their games on MASN, a network they share with the Baltimore Orioles.

 The Commanders have a partnership with the classic rock radio station BIG 100.3.

 Local sports talk radio stations include 106.7 The Fan, The Team 980, and ESPN 630 D.C.
 The Sports Junkies are among the most popular shows on The Fan, and they have covered local sports and culture in the D.C. area since 1996.

-The primary print news source for local sports coverage is The Washington Post, whose sports section has been written by numerous award-winning journalists over the years, including Michael Wilbon, Tony Kornheiser, and John Feinstein.
+For decades, the primary print news source for local sports coverage was The Washington Post, whose sports section has been written by numerous award-winning journalists over the years, including Michael Wilbon, Tony Kornheiser, and John Feinstein.
+In 2026, the Post eliminated its sports section.

 Washington, D.C. is also home to nationally televised sports shows, including the midnight edition of ESPN's SportsCenter, hosted by Scott Van Pelt, as well as ESPN's Pardon the Interruption, hosted by former Washington Post columnists Michael Wilbon and Tony Kornheiser.
 Previously, the city was home to ESPN's Around the Horn.

 Rivalries

 New York City

-The rivalries between the sports teams in New York City and Washington, D.C. have been among the best and most historic in the country.
-Each city's importance in America's media landscape has helped increase the notoriety of these rivalries, as has the fact that many teams in each city play in the same division.

 The rivalry with the longest history between teams in each city is the rivalry between the New York Giants and the Washington Commanders in the National Football League (NFL).
 Both teams play in the Eastern division of the National Football Conference (known as the NFC East).
 The two teams therefore play against each other twice every regular season.
 Both teams are among the oldest and most successful in professional football, with the rivalry dating back to 1932.
 This matchup has included some of the game's greatest players and coaches throughout the decades.